-Today, 4th November 2015 is the 17th national stress awareness day.
+Today is national stress awareness day.
 Much of what is available on the internet about stress is about how to avoid it.
 The assumption is that stress = bad.
 But is that really the case?

 For some people of course an overload of stress is unhelpful.
 But the focus on stress always being bad is in itself bad.
 There is such a thing as good stress, called eustress.
 Have you ever heard that being talked about?
 The term eustress was first coined by endocrinologist Hans Selye and can be helpful in differentiating between different types of stress.